cuiyongbo/hello-world/my_wiki/programmer_note/gcc/gcc_basic_usage.rst

    names of all the included files, including those coming from -include or -imacros command-line options.

-   Unless specified explicitly (with -MT or -MQ), the object file name consists of the name of the source file with any suffix replaced with object file suffix and with any leading directory parts removed.
-If there are many included files then the rule is split into several lines using \-newline.
-The rule has no commands.

-   This option does not suppress the preprocessor's debug output, such as -dM.
-To avoid mixing such debug output with the dependency rules you should explicitly specify the dependency output file with -MF, or use an environment variable like :envvar:`DEPENDENCIES_OUTPUT`.
-Debug output will still be sent to the regular output stream as normal.

-   Passing -M to the driver implies -E, and suppresses warnings with an implicit -w.

 .. option:: -MM

    -MM Like -M but do not mention header files that are found in system header directories, nor header files that are included, directly or indirectly, from such a header.

-   This implies that the choice of angle brackets or double quotes in an ``#include`` directive does not in itself determine whether that header will appear in -MM dependency output.
-This is a slight change in semantics from GCC versions 3.0 and earlier.

 .. option:: -MF file